findlayvaux/geck0x-blog/site/content/posts/DeFi on Base: The No-BS .mdGuide to Decentralized Finance Without Getting Rekt.md

 * In the "Buy" box, you can paste the contract address of the token you want to buy, or search for it if it's a popular one.
 Be careful, fam.
 There are some impostors out there and tokens can share the same ticker.
 * Enter the amount of ETH you want to swap.
 You'll see the amount of the other token you'll receive.

 PRO-TIP: Look for the “Settings” or gear icon.
 You’ll see something called “Slippage Tolerance.”
 This is for price swings.
-If the price moves against you more than this percentage while you’re trying to trade, the transaction will fail to protect you.
+If the price moves against you more than this percentage while you’re trying to trade, the transaction will fail (to protect you).
 For normal stuff, 0.5% or 1% is usually fine.
 If you’re trading a some crazy new memecoin token, you might need to bump it up to 2-3%.
 Don’t go crazy with the slippage, fam.
 The swap contract always does what you tell it to, even if it’s a really bad idea.

 ### Step 5: Approve and Execute